exakat/php-dictionary/dictionary.rst

 Namespaces
 ----------

-Namespaces are a way of encapsulating classes, interfaces, traits, functions and constants.
+In PHP, namespaces are a way to encapsulate items like classes, interfaces, enumerations, traits, functions, and constants, preventing naming conflicts between different parts of a program.
+They help organize and structure code, especially in larger projects where multiple developers may be contributing.

 .. code-block:: php